 - Two kiosks and a public space around the entrances to the tube station

-- Create 160 full-time operational jobs supported by new employment space
+- Create 160 full-time jobs supported by new employment space

-- Deliver 70 full-time operational jobs indirectly created or induced by the development
+- Deliver 70 full-time jobs indirectly created or induced by the development

-- Create £2.1 million per year of net additional resident expenditure within local shops or services
+- Create £2.1 million per year of net additional residents’ spending within local shops or services

-- Rejuvenate the high street, bringing back high street names as well as providing new premises for independent businesses
+- Rejuvenation of the high street, bringing back high street names as well as the provision of new premises for independent businesses

-- Create a safe and active public area and a new focal point for the community
+- Create of a safe and active public area and a new focal point for the community